 Q. "Who are you?"
 "Where did you get the name, 'Pappy?' "

-A. I'm a systems analyst for a big software company in Massachusetts and an apprentice clocksmith (a journeyman clocksmith I suppose is more accurate).
+A. I'm a systems analyst for a big software company in Massachusetts and a former apprentice clocksmith.
+But mostly now I'd say I was a dad which takes all my free time.
 The "Pappy" nickname I earned in college and it's a boring story.
 I was a history major at U-Mass Amherst (you don't say the "h" in that word if you went there) and I got into Telechrons for no explicable reason.
 My previous manias had been cartoons, girls and doo wop music.
 I don't belong to the NAWCC because "hey, what do THEY know about Telechrons?" and that's enough about me.

 Q. "What's with the "red dot"?